bartekpacia/garden/posts/my-journey-to-google-io-2024.md

 took place on Tuesday (May 14th) and Wednesday (May 15th), and initial plan was to arrive anytime Monday and leave ASAP.
-But because of the prices, in the end I chose to fly in on Thursday (May 9th) – because it was a few hundred $ cheaper than Monday, and I'd better spend that money on living and exploring the Bay Area instead for the needless flights premium.
+But because of the prices, in the end I chose to fly in on Thursday (May 9th) – because it was a few hundred $ cheaper than Monday, and I prefer spend that money on living and exploring the Bay Area instead for the needless flights premium.

 > **Mistake made**
 >
 > The cheapest "Economy Light" (lol) flights I bought from Lufthansa are, well,
 > stripped off of literally everything except for a seat in a plane - so I could
-> forget about rebooking the flights.
-Naturally, after I bought the flights, I
+> forget about rebooking.
+Naturally, a few days after I bought them, I got an
-> got an email inviting me to a Flutter community party on a Wednesday night –
+> email inviting me to a Flutter community party on a Wednesday night – right
-> right when my flight is set to take off at 7:40pm on Wednesday.
-I could not
+> when my flight is set to take off at 7:40pm on Wednesday.
+I could not justify
-> justify shelling out another $600 or so for a one-way flight on a later day,
+> shelling out another $600 or so for a one-way flight on a later day, and I
-> and I didn't attend that event.
+> didn't attend that event.

 > In the future, when going on a conference, I'll either stay a few days longer,
-> or have a flight that can be rebooked.
+> or make sure I can rebook.

 # Thursday, May 9th – Taking off